Get all the latest data for Punta Del Este

 Insights

-- The median home price in Punta Del Este in 2026 sits at $220,000, but the average jumps to $350,000 because luxury beachfront properties pull the number up significantly.
+• The median housing price in Punta Del Este in 2026 is about US$225,000, but the average is closer to US$350,000 because luxury beachfront homes pull the market upward.

 What is the average housing price in Punta Del Este in 2026?

-We are writing this as of the first half of 2026 with the latest data collected from Uruguay's National Institute of Statistics (INE), property portals, and local market sources that we manually cross-checked.
+We are writing this as of 2026, using the latest data collected from official and market sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Punta Del Este.